 History of the Project

 The Recovery Journey Project, originally called Post-Discharge Outcomes (PDO) Monitoring, was launched in the Addiction Medicine Program (AMP, formerly known as the Addiction Medicine Service) at Homewood Health Centre in 2015.
-Over time, the scope of the monitoring system evolved, and we have upgraded recovery measures, data collection procedures, analyses, and reporting practices to establish the full-scale research study currently in place as of April 2018), and The Residence at Homewood (as of August 2018).
+Over time, the scope of the monitoring system evolved, and we have upgraded recovery measures, data collection procedures, analyses, and reporting practices to establish the full-scale research study currently implemented in AMP (as of April 2018), and The Residence at Homewood (as of August 2018).